18F/handbook/docs/03-policies/benefits-and-holidays.md

 ## Medical Insurance

-All full-time regular employees and part-time hourly employees who work at least 30 hours a week are entitled to benefits under CivicActions' medical, dental, vision and and life insurance plans.
+All full-time regular employees and part-time hourly employees who work at least 30 hours a week are entitled to benefits under CivicActions' medical, dental, vision!  life insurance plans.
 CivicActions pays 100% of the premiums, unless you opt for benefit that is more expensive than the company-covered plans.
 Then you pay the difference.
 See your TriNet PassPort account for managing these benefits.

 New full-time employees joining CivicActions will be eligible for coverage on the first of the month following thirty (30) days from the date of employment.
 If, as a new employee, you do not want the coverage, you will need to tell admin in case it puts us out of compliance with the plan providers or the ACA.